-4.1 Expand availability of quality childcare options including facilities, in-home, and for non-traditional work schedules.
+- 4.1 Expand availability of quality childcare options including facilities, in-home, and for non-traditional work schedules. - 4.2 Enhance the quality and accessibility of educational childcare from birth to kindergarten. - 4.3 Increase equity and access to quality care for elder adults and people with serious illness. - 4.4 Build community capacity to open new childcare and caregiving centers and maintain current programs.

-4.2 Enhance the quality and accessibility of educational childcare from birth to kindergarten.
+- ✓ Seeking funding to support the creation or sustainability of child care and/or caregiving centers. - Conduct a regional report on childcare and caregiving availability.

-4.3 Increase equity and access to quality care for elder adults and people with serious illness.
+- ✓ Develop public outreach campaigns in partnership with regional organizations to increase regional awareness of local resources and funding streams. - ✓ Assess regional childcare and caregiving needs, gaps, opportunities, and resources by

-4.4 Build community capacity to open new childcare and caregiving centers and maintain current programs.
+✓ Create a resource page in Region Nine's website that display childcare and caregiving specific opportunities to access federal, state, and regional funding sources.

-Organizational Objectives: Regional Objectives: ✓ Seeking funding to support the creation or sustainability of Develop public outreach campaigns in child care and/or caregiving centers. partnership with regional organizations to Conduct a regional report on childcare and caregiving increase regional awareness of local resources availability. and funding streams. ✓ Assess regional childcare and caregiving needs, gaps, opportunities, and resources by childcare and caregiving specific opportunities to access federal, state, and regional funding sources. ✓ H p ref fc fc fc ir d ir conducting a regional assessment of childcare and primary care.
-Hold regional meetings that convene service providers, advocates, organizations, and residents to address access and quality of care for all age and ability groups.
-Design a regional toolkit to guide communities in South-Central Minnesota in the design, development, implementation, and improvement of new and existing early and senior care services. --- --
+- conducting a regional assessment of childcare and primary care. - ✓ Hold regional meetings that convene service providers, advocates, organizations, and residents to address access and quality of care for all age and ability groups. - ✓ Design a regional toolkit to guide communities in South-Central Minnesota in the design, development, implementation, and improvement of new and existing early and senior care services.